devopsforhumans/kumaone/docs/source/installation.md

 ### Windows

-Windows system by default doesn't allow creation of `.` prefixed directory from GUI, so use the following -
+Windows system, by default doesn't allow creation of `.` prefixed directory from GUI, so use the following -

 - Open `cmd` and change the directory to the ``home`` folder of the user